aquach/vim-mediawiki-editor/README.md

 ## TODO

+- Test and finish move/rename
+- Make subpages query actually work right
 - Fix buffer stuff so if you try to navigate to a page that is already open, it just switches
+- Make search and backlinks listings like fugitive/denite where enter opens current line
 - Fix `gf` on complex links like [[Name|Title]]
+- Fix `gf` so it works if on [[ or ]]
 - Allow a fugitive-like view into prior revisions